-Objective: To maintain the 2017-2020 Transportation Improvement Program through amendments and minor revisions, and approve the 2019-2022 Transportation Improvement Program to meet the requirements of 23 CFR § 450.326.
-This includes the development of a 4-year TIP that includes capital and non-capital surface transportation projects funded with federal resources, any regionally significant projects funded with non-federal resources with enough descriptive material to identify the project and location.
+Objective: To maintain the 2017-2020 Transportation Improvement Program through amendments and minor revisions, and approve the 2019-2022 Transportation Improvement Program.
 In addition, the List of Obligated Projects must be produced each year.

 - 1. MPO Transportation Improvement Program (TIP): To maintain and amend as necessary the MPO 2017-2020 TIP and prepare the FY 2019-2022 TIP, in cooperation with the State as required under the State's biennial TIP/STIP development schedule, and to conduct other TIP-related activities as needed to continue compliance with 23 CFR Part 450, Subpart C. - TIP Preparation: Prepare and adopt the Rockingham Planning Commission TIP, including Air Quality Conformity determination, financial constraint analysis, and a summary of results from prior TIPs.
 Ensure consistency between the project specific element of the Long Range Transportation Plan and regional air quality conformity analysis. - Project Development Support: Work with project applicants and NHDOT with application development and project implementation.
-In addition, staff will participate in TIP committee meetings as requested. - Evaluate Regional Project Needs: As part of the TIP and Plan development, conduct an evaluation of regional transportation improvement needs, using input from the Long Range Plan, The Congestion Management Process (CMP), the travel demand model, NHDOT and other parties, and propose projects, or encourage state or local governments to propose projects, as appropriate. - Incorporate Performance Measures: While not required explicitly in the TIP, some assessment of progress towards regional transportation performance targets will accompany the discussion of projects completed in the previous TIP as well as the discussion of the expected benefits of the current project list.
+In addition, staff will participate in TIP committee meetings as requested. - Evaluate Regional Project Needs: As part of the TIP and Plan development, conduct an evaluation of regional transportation improvement needs, using input from the Long Range Plan, The Congestion Management Process (CMP), the travel demand model, NHDOT and other parties, and propose projects, or encourage state or local governments to propose projects, as appropriate.